 What 'sensitive plant' usually means, and where confusion comes from

 When people say 'sensitive plant,' they almost always mean Mimosa pudica, the species whose leaflets snap shut within seconds of being touched.
+A peer-reviewed study in Plant Physiology reports Mimosa pudica leaflet closure as rapid and touch-dependent, and used controlled germination and seed-handling growth conditions including 12-h/12-h light/dark cycles and day/night temperature cycles (27°C/20°C) leaflets snap shut within seconds of being touched.
 That folding is caused by rapid water release from specialized cells at the base of each leaflet and leaf stalk, a mechanism called thigmonasty.
 The leaves reopen on their own within several minutes once the stimulus passes.
 That rapid fold-and-recover behavior is your clearest field identification clue.

 Native range and the global climate where it actually grows